-- The Joint Faculty Assembly will receive and evaluate recommendations regarding the provost's recommendations from the Academic Policies, Standards and Assessment Committee and the Academic Budget and Planning Committee for Joint Faculty Assembly action. - b.
+- a.
+The Joint Faculty Assembly will receive and evaluate recommendations regarding the provost's recommendations from the Coordinating Committee for Academic Policies and Standards and the Academic Budget and Planning Committee for Joint Faculty Assembly action. - b.
 Resolutions may be proposed, amended and voted on by the Joint Faculty Assembly in accordance with its usual procedures.
-Following the vote of the Joint Faculty Assembly, the Academic Policies, Standards, and Assessment Committee will prepare a written report, to be delivered to the presidents, summarizing the faculty discussion and the reasons for the vote.
+Following the vote of the Joint Faculty Assembly, the Coordinating Committee for Academic Policies and Standards, will prepare a written report, to be delivered to the presidents, summarizing the faculty discussion and the reasons for the vote.
 The presidents shall consider such written report prior to making their recommendations to the Boards. - c.
 Joint Faculty Assembly action will occur in a timely manner, within 20 working days of the completion of the committee action phase. - d.
 Data to be used in review process by all parties: - 1.
 Trend data, particularly over the past 10 years (to the extent feasible) will be extensively used. - 2.
 Data for the review may come from many sources of information, including but not limited to: - a.
 Integrated Postsecondary Education Data System (IPEDS) - b.
 Program reviews, - c.
 Academic assessment plans, - d.
 Departmental annual reports, - e.
 Registrar's Office statistics, - f.
 General education contribution information, - g.
-Student and alumni achievement data, - h.
+Student and alumni achievement data,

+- h.
 Accreditation reports where they are relevant, - i.
 Board of Trustees approved Strategic Plan, - j.
 Enrollment Management statistics. - e.
-Criteria to be used in assessing any recommended program action are:

-- 1. Centrality of program to academic mission

-- 2. Quality

-- 3. Cost

-- 4. Potential for growth and quality
+Criteria to be used in assessing any recommended program action are: - 1.
+Centrality of program to academic mission - 2.
+Quality - 3.
+Cost - 4.
+Potential for growth and quality